◆ AI SURFACES (V6.7)

 History modal

-Every AI surface generation appends one record to a single append-only log: ai_thesis_log.jsonl.
-Each record carries a kind discriminator (thesis, pillar_coach, devils_advocate, exit_coach, entry_coach, position_audit, catalyst_interpreter) plus the ticker, timestamp, score, state, and full narration text.
+Every AI surface generation appends one record to a single append-only log: ai_thesis_log.jsonl (Options Coach uses its own options_coach_log.jsonl).
+Each record carries a kind discriminator (thesis, pillar_coach, devils_advocate, exit_coach, entry_coach, position_audit, catalyst_interpreter, whale_confirmation, trap_structure, options_coach) plus the ticker, timestamp, score, state, and full narration text.
+Whale Confirmation entries additionally log the web_search queries fired and the URL set returned, so any cited URL can be traced back to its retrieval moment.

 The dashboard's history modal (accessible via the history button on any AI panel) reads this log directly.
 As of v5.7.6 it opens in unified All view by default.
+As of v6.5, whale and trap rows render the full reasoning text alongside the verdict and agreement % — the verdict alone hides the work.
 The toggle row at the top of the modal is built dynamically — only kinds that have at least one record in your log show as tabs, with their per-kind counts.
 Tab colors match the panel colors throughout the app:

 TAB KIND BADGE COLOR